BenKaehler/q2-makarsa/README.md

 ## Installation

 PKGNAME requires a working QIIME 2 environment.
 The recommended way to [install](https://docs.qiime2.org/2022.8/install/native/) QIIME 2 is through [miniconda](https://docs.conda.io/en/latest/miniconda.html).
-Miniconda can conveniently installed using the native package managers of various Linux distributions.
+Miniconda can be conveniently installed using the native package managers of various Linux distributions.
 See the instructions for RPM-based and Debian-based distributions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/rpm-debian.html).
 Arch Linux users can find miniconda in the [AUR](https://aur.archlinux.org/packages/miniconda3).

-Once miniconda has been installed issue the following commands within the shell
+Once miniconda has been installed, issue the following commands within the shell
 ```
 conda update conda
 conda install wget